Precision Tree Trimming and Pruning for Healthy Canopies

 Whether you’re replanting a tree, installing a patio, or just want to mow the lawn without navigating an obstacle, stump grinding improves both the look and function of your yard.
 We clean up the mulch created during grinding or leave it for your reuse—it’s your choice.

 Planting a tree is an investment that should last for decades—but only if it’s done correctly from the beginning.
 In Georgetown, poor soil conditions, drainage challenges, and harsh summer heat mean trees need thoughtful planning and proper post-planting care to survive and thrive.
+Our tree planting services help ensure your investment grows strong and healthy, season after season.

 Not every tree will do well in Georgetown’s soil or climate.
 Our certified arborists help you select native or adapted species like live oaks, cedar elms, Texas redbuds, and desert willows that are known to perform well under drought conditions and soil variability.
 We also consider goals like shade, privacy, or seasonal color when recommending the right tree for your landscape.